romainlafarguette/romainlafarguette.github.io/_pages/software.md

 paper when using the tools.

-### Growth at Risk: Density Forecasting via Quantile Regressions and Parametric Fit
+### Growth at Risk: Density Forecasting via Quantile Regressions and Parametric Fit (with Changchun Wang)
 * [Github repo](https://github.com/IMFGAR/GaR)
-* Python package and Excel tool to estimate the Growth-at-Risk model, which is a density forecasting model based on quantile regressions and parametric fit
+* Python package and Excel tool to estimate the Growth-at-Risk model, which is a density forecasting model based on quantile regressions and parametric fit.
+Developped with Changchun Wang (also at the IMF)

     * Developped at the International Monetary Fund, from the seminal paper of Adrian et al. (2019) *Vulnerable Growth*, American Economic Review.
 I have